Lauren Arnell

-Lauren Arnell (born 15 March 1987) is a retired Australian rules footballer and senior coach of the Port Adelaide Football Club in the AFL Women's competition, having previously played for Carlton and the Brisbane Lions.
-She served as Carlton's inaugural AFLW team captain in the 2017 season and won the 2021 premiership with the Brisbane Lions, before becoming 's inaugural coach in 2022.
+Lauren Arnell (born 15 March 1987) is a former Australian rules footballer and coach.
+She played for the Carlton Football Club and the Brisbane Lions in the AFL Women's (AFLW) from 2017 to 2021, and was the head AFLW coach of the Port Adelaide Football Club from 2022 season 7 to 2025.

+Arnell served as Carlton captain in the inaugural season of the competition in 2017 before moving to Brisbane at the end of the 2018 season, winning a premiership with the club before retiring.
+She became Port Adelaide's inaugural AFLW coach ahead of its first season in the competition in 2022 season 7, coaching the club to a preliminary final in 2024.

 Early life and state league football

 Arnell played just one football match as a junior, in a school tournament in her last year of primary school.
 A talented state-level junior basketballer, Arnell next played football in 2005 while studying to be a teacher in Ballarat.

 Arnell first played football competitively for North Ballarat before moving to the Darebin Falcons in the Victorian Women's Football League (VWFL) where she would win nine league premierships through the end of 2016.